legluondunet/MyLittleLutrisScripts/Rayman Forever/README.md

 # Rayman Forever - GOG - DOSBOX

 ### Description:
-This script will install "Rayman Forever" GOG edition for Dosbox.
+This script will facilitate you install of this game on Linux OS:
+"Rayman Forever" provided by GOG and using Lutris DOSBox runner.
 During install please let all options by default.
-Big thanks to people who gave their time to permit us playing this game in the best conditions.
+Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.

 ### Technical notes:
-- Known issues: Rayman Forever does not have cinematics and incomplete soundtracks: https://www.gog.com/forum/rayman_series/rayman_pc_faq
+- soundtrack fix included
 - x360 gamepad support
+- Known issues: Rayman Forever does not have cinematics: https://www.gog.com/forum/rayman_series/rayman_pc_faq
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/